 Relaxation therapy is a behavioral therapy used to relieve psychological stress and fatigue.
 It can be guided by a therapist or trainer or practiced alone.

-Relaxation therapy is used for stress, fatigue, anxiety, depression, and many other conditions, but there is no good scientific evidence to support many of these uses.
+People use relaxation therapy for stress, fatigue, anxiety, depression, chest pain, headache, fibromyalgia, and many other purposes, but there is no good scientific evidence to support many of these uses.

 Possibly Effective for …

 - Anxiety.
-Relaxation therapy helps with some types of anxiety.
-It seems to help people with panic disorders, and situational anxiety.
+Relaxation therapy might somewhat reduce anxiety.
 But it might not work as well as cognitive-behavioral therapy (CBT) or meditation.

 - Depression.
 Relaxation therapy seems to reduce symptoms of depression in some people.
-But it doesn’t seem to work as well as other psychological treatments, such as cognitive-behavioral therapy (CBT).
+But it doesn’t seem to work as well as other treatments, such as CBT.

 - A type of persistent anxiety marked by exaggerated worry and tension (generalized anxiety disorder or GAD).
-Relaxation therapy seems to reduce symptoms of GAD and seems to be as effective as cognitive-behavioral therapy (CBT).
+Relaxation therapy seems to reduce symptoms of GAD, and it seems to work as well as CBT.